Bootham: Layout and architecture

 Bootham is the main route out of York city centre to the north-west, and it forms part of the A19 road.
 It continues the line of High Petergate, the via principalis of Roman Eboracum, from Bootham Bar in the York city walls.
 It follows the main Roman road from York to Catterick.
 It runs north-west, over the York-Scarborough railway line, ending at a junction with Bootham Crescent and Queen Anne's Road, beyond which its route become Clifton.
 On the south-west side, it has junctions with St Leonard's Place, Marygate, St Mary's and Bootham Terrace, while on the north-east side, it meets Gillygate, Bootham Row, and Grosvenor Terrace.

-Notable buildings on its south-west side include the walls surrounding St Mary's Abbey, with Queen Margaret's Arch and St Mary's Tower; Ingram House, almshouses built about 1632, one of the few survivors of the siege; 8–10 Bootham, built in the 18th-century; and 54 Bootham, and Bootham Lodge, large houses built about 1840.
-On the north-east side lie most of the Georgian buildings: 15–17, 19, 25, 33, 39–45, 47 (designed by John Carr), 51, 53–55, 57, 59, 61, and 75–77 Bootham are all large houses, dating from the 18th-century.
-21–23, 35, and 49 Bootham are slightly older, with 17th-century origins.
-Other notable buildings include Wandesford House, almshouses opened in 1743; and Record House, built about 1827.
-The main entrance to Bootham Park Hospital, built in 1777 as one of the first asylums in the UK, is up a long drive from the street.
+Notable buildings on its south-west side include the walls surrounding St Mary's Abbey, with Queen Margaret's Arch and St Mary's Tower; Ingram House, almshouses built about 1632, one of the few survivors of the siege; 8–10 Bootham, built in the 18th century; and 54 Bootham, and Bootham Lodge, large houses built about 1840.
+On the north-east side lie most of the Georgian buildings: 15–17, The Exhibition pub, 25, 33, 39–45, 47 (designed by John Carr), 51, 53 and 55, 57, 59, 61, and 75–77 Bootham are all large houses, dating from the 18th century.
+21 and 23, 35, and 49 Bootham are slightly older, with 17th-century origins.
+Other notable buildings include Wandesford House, almshouses opened in 1743; and The Churchill Hotel, built about 1827.
+The main entrance to Bootham Park Hospital, built in 1777 as one of the first asylums in the UK, is a long drive from the street.